jonas-kell/mz-cube-robot/setup-configuration/startup.md

 -   Start both `Lego EV3`s FIRST.
 And wait until they have booted fully (takes some time)
 -   THEN start the Raspberry Pi (if started too early, the `Lego EV3`s will not get properly mapped to their network devices)

+-   Start the server programs:

+    -   If you performed the parts in the manual, that says `(Optional) Set the programs to autostart`, this should NOT be needed
+    -   Otherwise: how to start them manually

         -   SSH connections (Perform the commands below in order):
             -   SSH onto pi: default user: `pi`, pw: `pi`
             -   SSH onto ev3 FROM THE PI (only there the USB-Connection is established): default user: `robot`, pw: `maker`

 ```shell
 ssh -o PasswordAuthentication=yes -o PreferredAuthentications=keyboard-interactive,password -o PubkeyAuthentication=no pi@192.168.1.1